hammadhaleem/python-Automata/README.md

 python-Automata
 ===============

-THis is the program for simplifing a CFG .This would be specific to CFG like
+This is the program for simplifing a CFG .This would be specific to CFG like  or correcting that form of cfg , which contain variables not producing terminals

 Input
 S->AB|C